-In addition to your personal information, you must also submit unofficial copies of all undergraduate or graduate level transcripts; a current resume; an endorsement form (which can also be found in the application) completed by an academic or professional contact such as a faculty member or supervisor familiar with your technical qualifications in cybersecurity; responses to a series of short essay questions; and documentation of veterans status, if applicable.
+In addition to your personal information, you must also submit unofficial copies of all undergraduate- or graduate-level transcripts; a current resume; an endorsement form (which can also be found in the application) completed by an academic or professional contact, such as a faculty member or supervisor familiar with your technical qualifications in cybersecurity; responses to a series of short essay questions; and documentation of veteran status, if applicable.

-While strong academic performance will be considered, participants will be evaluated on a number of factors, including leadership qualities and technical qualifications.
+Participants will be evaluated on a number of factors, including leadership qualities, technical qualifications and academic performance.
 Agencies may consider additional factors when making final selections.

 Yes, the online application can be saved and returned to later.
 If you submit more than one application before the closing date, we will only review the most recent submission.

-Agencies will extend job offers by spring 2022 that are conditional upon completion of degree requirements and successful completion of security clearance procedures.
+Agencies will extend job offers during the spring and summer of 2024.
+The offers are conditional upon the completion of degree requirements and security clearance procedures.
 You also will receive an email from the Partnership for Public Service notifying you of your acceptance.
-While start dates may vary by agency, most participants should expect to start in either the summer or fall of 2022.
+While start dates may vary by agency, most participants should expect to begin working in either the summer or fall of 2024.

 You will receive email updates throughout the application process.
 You may also email firstname.lastname@example.org with inquiries.

-Yes, interviews for semi-finalists will take place November 29-December 10.
-Finalists may be invited to participate in in-person, virtual or phone interviews directly from the agency.
+Yes, interviews for semifinalists will take place in January 2024.
+Finalists may be invited to participate in in-person, virtual or phone interviews directly by the agency in early spring 2024.

 According to federal regulations, agencies must apply veterans’ preference as part of the application process.
 Applicants with veterans’ preference should submit a Certificate of Release or Discharge from Active Duty (DD 214) with application materials.
 For additional information on veterans’ preference, visit Feds Hire Vets.